 The cities change, but there’s zero difference whether you’re jumping around in Crackdown, stealing cars in Grand Theft Auto, or singing karaoke in Yakuza.
 The core experience of the open world game has not evolved, and nothing that has been demoed that makes me think anyone is planning to change that in the future.
 At this point, open world is just another way to extend gameplay time and sink dollars into.
 Few games actually have fun with the experience, most rely on it as their singular feature.
 When I think about it, most of the open world games I play nowadays aren’t really enhanced by being open world, and few of them are actually all that fun to play.
 Take Shadow of Mordor for example.
 I like this game, but it has terrible Assassin’s Creed controls (due to having taken them from Assassin’s Creed 2).
 It doesn’t play well, but the Nemesis system and open nature of the game mask that fact.
 Is that a good thing for consumers, or lazy design?
 It’s hard to tell; it might be both.

 The real question that has to be answered is whether or not people are going to get sick of open world games.
 In my opinion, without massive change to the bare formula, they will.
 The hard part of changing the formula is that everyone already thinks they are doing it, when the base game remains too similar.
 People complain about repetition in games like Call of Duty and Mario, but this is an entire sub-genre of clones.
 Open world is the biggest cut and paste job in the industry, and I don’t think any game in the sub-genre is ever going to have the ‘wow’ factor of Grand Theft Auto 3.
 It’s the same thing with the MMO genre right now.
-Everyone has been chasing the World of Warcraft model for so long that it has alienated a large segment of people who are sick of the same thing over and over again, not everyone wants a neverending DPS rankings grind.
+Whilst some find ways to fight back in game against this by opting to Buy WoW Classic Gold, everyone else has been chasing the World of Warcraft model for so long that it has alienated a large segment of people who are sick of the same thing over and over again, not everyone wants a neverending DPS rankings grind.
 Ubisoft, in particular, is a huge contributor at the moment.
 Assassin’s Creed, Watch Dogs, and the upcoming The Division are all open world game franchises that provide little to no change in their respective niches (we’ll wait a bit before officially judging The Division) and are flooding the market.

 What will be interesting to watch is whether there is a push back from all of the open world games we are going to be receiving in the near future.
 Linear games have become rather gauche in todays gaming, really having lost favour publicly at the launch of Final Fantasy XIII, which was the Marie Antoinette of linear games.
 Or, maybe I’m wrong and people will demand more open world games, or someone will figure out a way to completely innovate and push the sub-genre to new heights.
 Either way, the future of gaming will be interesting even if we have to collect another 100 items spread out across a city/fantasy landscape every second game.